3cqs-coder/SymBot/docs/README.md

 ## Installation

-If you would rather run SymBot using Docker then skip this section and [see below](#installation-docker).
+If you would rather run SymBot using Docker then skip this section and go to the [Docker Installation](#installation-docker) below.

 1. Open a command line terminal